Home Violent Crimes Capital Murder

 Los Angeles has a long and notorious history with capital murder cases.
 Some of the most high-profile cases in recent memory have been prosecuted in Los Angeles, including the O.J.
 Simpson case and the Menendez brothers case.

 A capital murder charge is the most serious charge that can be filed against a person in the United States.
 If you are convicted of capital murder, you could face the death penalty.
-That is why it is critical that you have an experienced attorney by your side who knows how to build a strong defense and who will fight for your rights.
+That is why it is critical that you have an experienced lawyer by your side who knows how to build a strong defense and who will fight for your rights.

-What Is Capital Murder?
+What Is Considered Capital Murder in Los Angeles?

 Capital murder is the most severe kind of homicide charge in the United States.
-The state of California defines capital murder (Penal Code 187a) as any first- or second-degree murder that was carried out with “special circumstances” and with malicious afterthought.
+The state of California defines capital murder (Penal Code 187a) as any first- or second-degree murder that was carried out with special circumstances and with malicious afterthought.

 Moreover, California PC Section 190.2 has over 20 unique situations listed in which capital murder can apply.
 These include killing: